"

 5.2.1 Steps for Calculating Net Pay

-Net pay is typically calculated by payroll software; however, payroll professionals should have an understanding of how net pay is calculated in order to verify that the software is calculating net pay correctly.
+Net pay is typically calculated by payroll software; however, payroll professionals should understand how net pay is calculated to verify that the software is producing accurate results.

 The following is a simplified set of steps for calculating an employee’s net pay:

-- Gather and verify all the necessary payroll information (employee information, pay information, and amounts and values of any taxable and non-taxable benefits and allowances).
+1. Gather and verify all payroll information — employee details, pay information, and the amounts and values of any taxable and non-taxable benefits and allowances.

 5.2.2 Gather and Verify Payroll-Related Information